 Over the past decade, Canada has grown from a minor drug producer to the major supplier of drugs such as ecstasy and methamphetamine in the world.
 Due to the high production rate of drugs, gang influence in Canada is also on the rise, along with the violence that commonly accompanies these gangs.

-Canadian methamphetamine products have been seized in sizable quantities in countries such as Australia, the United States and even Japan.
+Canadian methamphetamine products have been seized in sizeable quantities in countries such as Australia, the United States and even Japan.

 In Australia alone, 83% of all methamphetamine seized was traced back to Canadian sources.
 Ecstasy has been a popular export for Canada to countries such as Japan, the United States, Belgium, Germany and the Netherlands.